swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-15-deploy-and-access-the-model-on-kubernetes.md

     Default change: VPC-native is the default mode during cluster creation for versions greater than 1.21.0-gke.1500.
 To create advanced routes based clusters, please pass the `--no-enable-ip-alias` flag
     Note: The Kubelet readonly port (10255) is now deprecated.
 Please update your workloads to use the recommended alternatives.
 See https://cloud.google.com/kubernetes-engine/docs/how-to/disable-kubelet-readonly-port for ways to check usage and for migration instructions.
     Note: Your Pod address range (`--cluster-ipv4-cidr`) can accommodate at most 1008 node(s).
     Creating cluster mlops-kubernetes in europe-west6-a...
-Cluster is being health-checked (mast er is healthy)...done.
+Cluster is being health-checked (master is healthy)...done.
     Created [https://container.googleapis.com/v1/projects/mlops-guide/zones/europe-west6-a/clusters/mlops-guide-kubernetes].
     To inspect the contents of your cluster, go to: https://console.cloud.google.com/kubernetes/workload_/gcloud/europe-west6-a/mlops-kubernetes?project=mlops-kubernetes kubeconfig entry generated for mlops-kubernetes.